testcontainers/testcontainers-go/docs/features/creating_container.md

 ### Advanced Settings

 The aforementioned `GenericContainer` function and the `ContainerRequest` struct represent a straightforward manner to configure the containers, but you could need to create your containers with more advance settings regarding the config, host config and endpoint settings Docker types.
-For those more advance settings, _Testcontainers for Go_ offers a way to fully customise the container request and those internal Docker types.
+For those more advance settings, _Testcontainers for Go_ offers a way to fully customize the container request and those internal Docker types.
 These customisations, called _modifiers_, will be applied just before the internal call to the Docker client to create the container.

 <!--codeinclude-->
 [Using modifiers](../../lifecycle_test.go) inside_block:reqWithModifiers